Roland-Scholz/FABIAN/README.md

 - Serial CP/M disk server written in Java
 - 8 output pins (7 usable, OP7 toggels ROM on/off)
 - 6 input pins
-- I have some PCBs left, write to me if you want one
+- I have some PCBs left, write to rolandscholz@gmx.de if you want one

 ![FabianPCB](doc/fabian-pcb.jpg)
 ![FabianPCBbottom](doc/fabian-pcb-bottom.jpg)